- Is H.E.L.P. Miami a Scientology school?

 - How do I enroll my child in the H.E.L.P.
 Miami school?

-- Are there students that are not accepted in the private school program?
+- Are there students that are not accepted in the alternative education center program?

 - Are H.E.L.P.
 Miami teachers certified?